MarkMote/learn-georgian/README.md

 An interactive Georgian language learning application built with Next.js.
 This app uses spaced repetition flashcards with AI-generated lessons to help users learn Georgian vocabulary and grammar.

+Flashcards are stored in `public/words.csv`.
+You can easily convert this app to the language of your choice by modifying the columns of this file.

 ## Features

 - **Spaced Repetition Learning**: Smart flashcard system using the SM-2 algorithm